natashaclerkin/singularartistsMS1/README.md

 **As a Venue Manager/ Ticketing Agent/ Artist/ Agent: I want to view the company information and experience**

-    From the first glance, there is an option in the navigation bar called "Who We Are" to learn more about the company.
-Also in the slider there is a caption reading "Ireland's Leading Music Promoter" with a CTA displaying the text "Learn More About Us".
+    From first glance, there is an option in the navigation bar called "Who We Are" to learn more about the company.
+Also in the slider, there is a caption reading "Ireland's Leading Music Promoter" with a CTA displaying the text "Learn More About Us".
 Both links direct to the relevant section.

 **As a Venue Manager/ Ticketing Agent/ Artist/ Agent: I want to find out the artists the promoter works with**

-    There is clear direction in the navbar that to find out more info on the artists represented, the link for "Who We Represent" should be selected.
-Also in the carousel in the header there is a caption "Artist-First Ethos" and a Call To Action button to "Check out our Artists".
+    There is a clear direction in the navbar that to find out more info on the artists represented, the link for "Who We Represent" should be selected.
+Also in the carousel in the header, there is a caption "Artist-First Ethos" and a Call To Action button to "Check out our Artists".
 Both links direct to the correct section.
 The sub-heading text reads that the user can learn more by selecting a particular artist.
 Once selecting an artist, a pop up opens up to reveal a music video link, a short bio and links to the artist's social media and website.

 **As a Venue Manager/ Ticketing Agent/ Artist/ Agent: I want to check out their upcoming events.**